20 September 2019

 - New Health and Physical Education and Hauora curriculum resources (Ministry of Education)

-- Toolkits and a health promotion workforce to support adoption and implementation of healthy food and water-only policies (Ministry of Health)
+- Toolkits and a health promotion workforce to support the adoption and implementation of healthy food and water-only policies (Ministry of Health)

 - A physical activity workforce (Sport NZ)